Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes: Construction of flat submanifolds

 \section{Construction of flat submanifolds}

-We now explain our construction of compact flat totally geodesic submanifolds with linearly independent homology classes in an arithmetic Riemannian manifold covered by $(\H^2)^r$.
-This will finish the proof of \cref{thm:main}.
-As we have seen, it suffices to consider for this task a quotient $M = \Delta \backslash (\H^2)^r$, where $\Delta \subset \SL_2(\R)^r$ is a subgroup derived from a quaternion algebra.
+In this section, we explain our construction of the compact oriented flat totally geodesic submanifolds with linearly independent homology classes in an arithmetic Riemannian manifold covered by $(\H^2)^r$.
+This will finish our proof of \cref{thm:main}.
+We will proceed as follows: \begin{itemize} \item In \cref{subsec:configuration}, we construct for an arithmetic quotient $M$ of $(\H^2)^r$ and any given number $n \in \N$ two families $(A_i)_{1 \leq i \leq n}$ and $(B_j)_{1 \leq j \leq n}$ of maximal flats in $(\H^2)^r$ so that $A_i$ and $B_j$ intersect if and only if $i \leq j$ and so that the images of the $A_i$ in $M$ are compact. \item Next, in \cref{subsec:controlling}, we study the intersections of the images of the flats $A_i$ and $B_j$ in finite covering spaces $M'$ of $M$.
+Let us denote these images by $\mathcal{F}_i$ and $\mathcal{G}_j$, respectively.
+We will show that by suitably choosing $M'$, one can achieve that $\mathcal{F}_i$ and $\mathcal{G}_j$ are embedded submanifolds of $M'$ and that one can control their intersection numbers. \item Finally, in \cref{subsec:finishing}, we will use our knowledge about the intersection numbers of the submanifolds $\mathcal{F}_i$ and $\mathcal{G}_j$ of $M'$ combined with methods from de Rham cohomology to show that the fundamental classes $[\mathcal{F}_1], \ldots, [\mathcal{F}_n]$ are linearly independent in $H_r(M';\Z)$. \end{itemize} As we have seen in \cref{sec:algebraic-groups,sec:quaternion-algebras}, it suffices to consider for our task a Riemannian manifold $M = \Delta \backslash (\H^2)^r$, where $\Delta \subset \SL_2(\R)^r$ is a subgroup derived from a quaternion algebra.